 The line about only having one chance to make a good first impression is true in real estate sales, too.

 In today’s market, home sellers are opting more and more to place their home lower than where they believe it will sell.
 This tends to attract more offers than realistic pricing (often called “transparent pricing”) and ultimately can get a higher sales price in a shorter amount of time, too.

 Going low is a bit of a gamble.
 Sometimes the market can change, or for some reason buyers don’t respond as expected.
 My usual advice to my clients is to not price it lower than you would actually accept.

 For example, let’s say your house is worth $1,500,000, most likely.
 Some sellers would list it higher, some right at list price, some a little lower, and some crazy low – a price they’d never take since it’s far below market value.
 I’ve seen houses worth about this offered at prices like $999,000.
 I tell my buyers that this is “mirage pricing” since it’s only an illusion that the home can be bought for that amount.
 Needless to say, most of the people bidding on that home are probably not going to be anywhere near $1.5 mil.
 The gamble is on whether getting 35 + offers will result in it selling for $1,700,000.
 And it might.
 But no guarantees.
 You may get the same result If it goes on the market 5% below what you think it’s worth ($1,425,000) and you get 10 offers.

 Each property, area, seller, and conditions may vary.
 (Home buyers need to be aware of this strategy, too, so they don’t get confused and waste time writing offers on homes with mirage pricing.)

 Realistic pricing means you will:

-- Increase the likelihood of receiving higher offers.
+- Increase the likelihood of a short escrow.